Easy-to-make egg yolk cookies for busy mums! You don’t even need to beat butter. Simply mix, cut and bake.

 - 1/4 tsp vanilla extract

 - 120 g cake or plain flour

-Place egg yolks into a medium mixing bowl.
-Add in oil and whisk well.
+- Place egg yolks into a medium mixing bowl.
+Add in oil and vanilla extract.
+Whisk well.

-You will see cookie dough crumbles.
+- You will see cookie dough crumbles.
 Using your hands, press together the crumbles and mold into a dough.
-If dough is too dry to mold into 1 dough, sprinkle in a little milk, by 1/2 tsp.
+If dough is too dry to mold into 1 dough, sprinkle in a little milk, by 1/4 tsp at a time.

 - You can then roll out the dough in between baking paper t0 0.4-0.5cm thickness, or keep in fridge for later, or freeze it.

 - Preheat oven to 160C.
 After cutting out the dough in shapes, place onto lined baking tray.
 Bake for about 13-16 mins, depending on dough size.

 - Once baked, cool completely on wire rack before storing in airtight container.

 The dough also freezes well, so you can keep a batch (or half) of these in your freezer, to make quick tea break for the young ones on busy days!